-Colostrum is special milk produced by the mother of any mammal species for the first 48 hours or so.
-The first two days of life is extra special for baby mammals as this is the time when the mother gives a copy of her own immunity to her young.
+Colostrum is special milk produced by the mother of any mammal species for the first 12-24 hours or so.
+The first day of life is extra special for baby mammals as this is the time when the mother gives a copy of her own immunity to her young.
 The milk produced in this period is rich with all the antibodies the mother has to give: vaccination generated antibodies, antibodies from exposure to all sorts of proteins she has experienced or infections she has survived, and, of course, antibodies against the “wrong” blood type.

 The type B mother cat is giving a great big dose of anti-A antibodies right into her kittens with her colostrum and the babies are absorbing it into their bodies.
 The antibodies destroy the kittens’ developing red blood cells, they get pale, perhaps even jaundiced.
 They get weaker and weaker and then they die, poisoned by their own mother’s milk.

 As with human Rh disease, the first step in prevention is awareness.
 If one is going to breed purebred cats, have their blood types tested before they are bred.
 This can be done at the vet’s office with a test kit and can often be done “while you wait.”
 Ideally, a type B mother cat would only be bred to a type B tomcat.